gareth5james/GJ-nc-games-BE/README.md

 # House of Games API

-In it's current form this repo contains the backend of review database.
+In it's current form this repo contains the backend of a board game review database.

 It holds details of users, their reviews of games (split into categories) and comments on those reviews.